Back to blog

 Public companies have better access to capital but are more regulated, while private companies have greater independence but limited access to funding.
 Private companies might go public when wanting to raise capital.

 Public companies are corporations that sell ownership shares to the general public.
 Think about large corporations here - the list includes Apple, Microsoft, Walmart, or ExxonMobil.
-The management and strategy of these companies are assigned to a board of directors selected by the shareholders.
+These companies have the typical corporate structure while management and strategy are assigned to a board of directors selected by the shareholders.

 The shares to the public companies can be bought and sold on a stock exchange.
 Information about these companies is readily accessible to the public due to detailed financial and operational reports.
 Public companies have better access to capital through issuing corporate bonds in the public markets or selling new stock.
 On the other hand, they deal with stricter regulations from the government and shareholders.

 Public companies are legally required to disclose operational and financial details, including quarterly and annual reports.
-However, the private companies are not obligated to do the same.
-Therefore, it makes it more difficult to find data from private companies.
+Therefore, it makes it more difficult to find public company data from private companies.

 Private companies are more flexible: decisions are made quickly, owners have greater control, and processes are less complex and less strictly regulated.
 They're focused on raising capital through loans, private investors, and profits.
 Private companies are required to have fewer regulations and financial disclosure requirements than public companies.